yousseftag/SmartRecruit/frontend/README.md

 *   **Signals:** This is Angular's new way of handling reactive data (state).
 Instead of complex RxJS observables, you wrap data in a `signal()`.
 When the signal's value changes, Angular surgically updates only the exact part of the HTML where that signal is used, leading to incredibly fast UI updates.
 *   **Services & Dependency Injection:** Business logic and API calls (like fetching Candidates) do not live in Components.
 They live in **Services** (e.g., `CandidateService`).
 Components then "inject" these services via the `inject(CandidateService)` function.
 *   **Lazy Loading:** We load the application in chunks.
 If a user visits the Dashboard, they only download the Dashboard code.
 The code for the Administration panel is fetched only if they navigate there.
 This is configured in `app.routes.ts` using `loadComponent`.
-*   **Tailwind v4:** There is no `tailwind.config.js` because version 4 is a major rewrite designed to be completely CSS-driven.
-Instead of writing JavaScript config objects, our custom colors (like our primary blue) and themes are defined directly in `src/styles.css` using the new `@theme` CSS directive.
+*   **Tailwind v4 (No CSS Files):** There is no `tailwind.config.js` because version 4 is a major rewrite designed to be completely CSS-driven.
+Furthermore, all component-specific `.css` files have been purged to strictly enforce utility-first styling directly in HTML templates.
+Our custom colors and themes are defined globally in `src/styles.css` using the `@theme` directive.

 ---